Cognigy/Documentation/docs/en/docs/ai/billing.md

 #### Scenario 3

-**An end-user starts an interaction by sending a message, then does not respond for a full day and then continues the interaction.**
+**An end user starts an interaction by sending a message, doesn't respond for a day, and then continues the interaction.**

 An end user begins interacting with a Cognigy.AI powered virtual agent by sending a single message.
 The user then pauses the interaction for more than 24 hours and returns the next day by sending another message.
 The system will record *2 billable Conversations* since they extend over multiple days and exceed a duration of 24 hours.